OfficeDev/TrainingContent/O3658/Readme.md

-# Transforming SharePoint customizations to add-in model #
+# Advance SharePoint add-in model development #

 ----------

-This GitHub repo houses all of the content for the "Transforming SharePoint customizations to add-in model" training.
+This GitHub repo houses all of the content for the "Advance SharePoint add-in model development" training, previously called as "Transforming SharePoint customizations to add-in model", but since the training is showing mainly advance add-in model scenarios and only one module concentrates on the actual transformation, package has been renamed.

 - Module 1: [Introduction to add-in model transition](01 Introduction to add-in model transition)
 - Module 2: [Managing site settings using add-in model](   02 Managing site settings using add-in model)